enspencer/symbols-hashes/README.md

 my_wizard
 `

-then we give it a set of curly braces, inside of which we will define our key value pairs
+then we give it a set of curly braces, inside of which we will eventally define our key value pairs

 `ruby
 my_wizard = {}
 `
+    *note: you can always define an empty hash and give it key value pairs later

-defining a key value pair, we place the key on the left, a colon, and then the value on the right.
+to define a key value pair, we place the key on the left, a colon, and then the value we want associated with our key on the right.

 `ruby
 name : 'Gandalf the Grey'
 `

-if we have multiple key value pairs, we use the same syntax with commas at the end of each key value pair (except for the last)
+if we have multiple key value pairs, we use the same syntax and add commas at the end of each key value pair (except for the last one)

 `ruby
 name: 'Gandalf the Grey",